 Fun ways to celebrate your Christmas in Vietnam

-It is quite of… confusing to think about Christmas day in Vietnam.
+It is quite … confusing to think about Christmas day in Vietnam.
 This is officially an atheistic country, so nobody gets the day off, however, you’ll hear Christmas carols everywhere you go and many businesses put up elaborate decorations.
 They still celebrate this event, in their own way…

-So there are plenty of fun things to enjoy in your Vietnam vacation in Christmas, which is kind of strange in a tropical and Buddhism nation.
+So there are plenty of fun things to enjoy in your Vietnam vacation during Christmas, which is kind of strange in a tropical and Buddhism nation.
 For most Vietnamese, Christmas is more of a curiosity than a religious holiday, which helps you have a rare opportunity to experience the old tradition in a very new unique way.

 Let’s discover which you can do to celebrate this special event in Vietnam!